michelemendel/times.place/blueprint/4_tasks.md

 - [ ] Form UI with two panes: editing pane (dynamic fields) and live preview pane
 - [ ] Event list management: functionality to add, delete, and reorder event lists
-- [ ] For each event list: manage name, date (ISO 8601 format), description, and events
+- [ ] For each event list: manage name, date (ISO 8601 format), comment, and events
 - [ ] Event management within event lists: functionality to add, delete, duplicate, and move events up and down
 - [ ] Event DateTime input: allow venue owners to input time, combine with event list date to create full datetime, convert to Unix epoch timestamp for storage
 - [ ] Display event times (time portion only) in both edit and preview panes